This post may contain affiliate links. Please see my full disclosure for details.

 Hi Bold Bakers!

-IMPORTANT NOTE: This recipe was updated on 9/21/23, to include a step-by-step tutorial video, explanations for key ingredients, answers to the most frequently asked questions and more Pro Chef Tips.
+IMPORTANT NOTE: This recipe was updated on 8/10/2025, to include NEW step-by-step photography and Pro Chef Tips.

 Table of Contents